cyberjunkiefr/cg-scale-wifi-micropython/README.md

 The webpage that the webserver uses is not made by me.
 I found it here:
 [Guillaumef's html.h file on GitHub](https://github.com/guillaumef/cg-scale-wifi-oled/blob/master/soft/html.h)
 A lot of thanks to Guillamef for his work!
 The webpage was slightly changed for my software.

 All the libraries to make the project work, can be found in the folder /lib.

 The enclosure to put in all the hardware and finalize the scale can be found here:
 [Greg_Ory's scale on thingiverse.com](https://www.thingiverse.com/thing:5145294)
 Many thanks to Greg Ory!
-The baseplate had to be adapted to hold the devkit, batterie and HX711.
+The baseplate had to be adapted, with the help of a friend to hold the devkit, batterie and HX711.
+@François :+1: Thanks for the help!
 The STL files can be found in the /stl/ folder